intellifactory/DUE-FSharp/2020/project-01.md

  * Search books by part of their title, part of their author name, or exact year published (using one query).
  * Display all their stored books.

-Storage should be implemented as an in-memory storage (a list, a map, etc.) on the server.
+Storage should be implemented as a server-side in-memory store (list, map, etc.).

 Extra credit: